bradenbest/balance/README.md

 # balance2

+## NOTE: I've moved this project.
+This is no longer being maintained on github.
+The up-to-date version is [here](https://gitlab.com/bradenbest/balance)

 This is a complete redesign of the [older Balance tool](https://github.com/bradenbest/balance/tree/master).

 Now that I know what I'm doing in C, it's a hell of a lot more stable.
 No warnings, no segfaults, valgrind seal of approval.